missmagoo/docs/docs/docs/Build Your Rig/pi-install.md

 On Mac, open Terminal and use `ssh pi@raspberrypi.local`

 On Windows, use PuTTY and establish an SSH connection, with username `pi`, to hostname `raspberrypi.local`.
 If you receive a warning that the rig's host key is not yet cached, respond YES to add it.
+If there is not a spot for the username, type `pi@raspberrypi.local` in the hostname.

 Troubleshooting:  If you have problems connecting, try rebooting your router.

 The default password for logging in as `pi` is `raspberry`.
 The `pi` username and default password is only used for this initial connection: subsequently you'll log in as `root` with a password and rig hostname of your choosing.
+The password WILL NOT SHOW UP.
+Hit enter once you have typed the password.

 ### Run openaps-install.sh ###